Fishing for Ukulele String.

 So, what’s it sound like?

-This is the tenor formula above recorded on a Mainland Mahogany Longneck Concert Pineapple (concert body/tenor neck).
+Above is the tenor formula recorded on a Mainland Mahogany Longneck Concert Pineapple (concert body/tenor neck).
 They have a nice mellow presence and a tempered volume level.
 The video below includes a contrentrant strung Makala Baritone with the formula above.

 A word on low G tuning.